What Bible translation should I use?

 The Revised Standard Version is an accurate, literal translation, but it tends toward a more liberal viewpoint on certain translation issues.
 This approach is preferred by its sponsors, the National Council of Churches.
 The New Revised Standard Version updated the RSV and made it gender-neutral when referring to people, much as the NIV did recently (see below).
 Thus the NRSV is the preferred translation today in liturgical and liberal Protestant churches.

 The New American Standard Bible and English Standard Version are the most accurate literal translations and the most popular among evangelical, conservative Bible scholars.
-The NASB, a revision of the American Standard Version of 1901, is considered the most accurate for serious study, and the ESV is considered the most literary and readable among literal translations.
-The ESV tends to be popular among Reformed churches.
+The NASB, a revision of the American Standard Version of 1901, is considered more accurate for serious study.
+The NASB was updated in 1995 and revised in 2020, and the Legacy Standard Bible was published in 2021 as more consistent with the 1995 NASB than the 2020 revision of the NASB.
+The ESV is considered more literary and readable among literal translations, and tends to be popular among Reformed churches.

 Douay Rheims is the traditional Roman Catholic translation published in 1582 and 1610, heavily dependent on the old Catholic Latin Vulgate.
 It includes the Apocrypha, additional Old Testament books used by Catholics.
 In recent years, this translation was revised and published for Roman Catholics as the New American Bible, and in 2011 the New American Bible Revised Edition was published.
 This translation uses gender-neutral language.

 The New International Version of 1984 became the bestselling Bible translation in English.
 It was the first translation since 1611 to outsell the King James Version.
-However, in 2011 the NIV underwent a major revision, which made it more accurate in many places, but also changed thousands of male-focused words to gender-neutral words, a controversial change that makes it less accurate to the original language.
-(The gender-neutral language is only in reference to people, such as changing “the man who” to “the people who” or changing “fathers” to “parents.”
+However, in 2011 the NIV underwent a major revision, which made it more literal in many places (such as using the literal “flesh” instead of “sin nature”), but also changed thousands of male-focused words to gender-neutral words, a controversial change that makes it less literal to the original language.
+(The gender-neutral language is only in reference to people, such as changing “brothers” (when the context appears to refer to all Christians) to “brothers and sisters,” “the man who” to “the people who” or changing “fathers” to “parents.”
 It retains male pronouns when referring to God.)

-The Amplified Bible is a unique translation that consistently lists alternate translations in parentheses, making it a useful study Bible.
-However, this feature makes it an awkward Bible for reading.
+The Amplified Bible is a unique translation that consistently lists alternate translations in parentheses, making it a useful study Bible, but awkward for reading.
+One scholar called it “a translation with thesaurus” because of the alternate possible translations listed in parentheses.

 The Jerusalem Bible is a dynamic and literary translation for Roman Catholics that includes the Apocrypha.
 It was based on a French translation.
 The Jerusalem Bible was later revised as the New Jerusalem Bible, which includes gender-neutral language.